jxk5861/minecraft-slabber-mod/README.md

 # WIP
 This mod is missing a GUI for configuring the radius of the mod.
 Currently the command /slabcircle \<center block pos\> \<radius\> is used to configure the location of the circle.
-Since the spawning was changed and in later versions it is easier to make mob farms, it is unlikely it will be updated/improved to have a new GUI.
+Since the spawning was changed and in later versions it is easier to make mob farms, it is unlikely it will be updated or improved to have a GUI.
 # Minecraft Slabber Mod
 A fabric Minecraft mod that can display spawnable nether mob locations for Minecraft 1.16.5.
 This is useful for "slabbing" off spawnable spaces for building a wither skeleton farm.